-If you've never heard of the term drill music, you may have listened to it before but not recognized the style.
+If you've never heard of the term drill music, or drill rap, you may have listened to it before but not recognized the style.
 It's not as mainstream as other forms of music, but it means a lot to those that can relate to the lyrics and the city from which it originated.
 Keep reading to learn more about drill music definition, its history, and the pioneers and songs that embody the music.

 Drill music is a form of trap music known for its violent and dark content.
 Originating from the south side of Chicago, this subgenre of hip hop music focuses on the daily occurrences and crime that occurs in the city.
 The term drill is a slang word used in the streets that denotes someone using automatic weapons.